-"Cenainly we didn't expect it to occut," he said: "...
+"Certainly we didn't expect it to oc-cur," he said. "...
 This is not resulting from anything we're doing outside the rules and regulations,"

-King County's Kearns said he has worked with the company to eliminate part of the interference and doesn't 'want to chreaterize Nextel as the great evil.
+King County's Keams said he has worked with the company to eliminate part of the interference and doesn't want to characterize Nextel as the great evil.
 We are in the same boat.
-We both kind of got suck by the FCC."
+We both kind of got an ck by the FCC."

-But, like Nexuel, FCC officials say they couldn't hav: predicted the interference and they are doing all they can to fix it.
+But, like Nortel, FCC officials say they couldn't have predicted the interference and they are coing all they can to fix it.

-"I really think it's very unproductive to engage in 'ingerpointing' the FCC's Ham raid. "...
-We're all very sensitive and do not want to cause situations where there is interference" to police and fire depr runents.
+"I really think it's very unproductive to engage in "ingerpointing," the FCC's Ham said. " We're all very sensitive and do not want to cause situations where there is interference" to police and fire departments.

-A report commissioned by the FCC last year said interference was an unfortunate byper duct of Nextel's popularity and police dipartments' demand for frequencies.
+A report commissioned by the PCC last year said interference was an unfor-nance bypro luct of Nextel's popularity and police departments' demand for fre-

-"That's what the industry wanted," Foosaner sail of the 250 intertwined frequencies where Nexte and public safety departments operate.
-"There was nothing controversial about it, it was a nobrainer as far as the government was concerned, theforumrely, 25 years later with the advance of technology, it has turned out to be a poor decision."
+That's what the industry wanted, Poosaner sale of the 250 intertwined fre-Foosairs sail of the 250 interwined frequencies where Nexcel and public safety departments operate.
+"There was nothing controversial about it.
+It was a nonement of a for as the government was concerned.
+I informately, 25 years later with the advance of technology, it has turned out to be a poor decision." rumed out to be a poor decision

-Dale N. H: tileld, chief of the FCC's Office of Engineering and Technology from 1998 to 2000, said the commission might have predicted the interference if its engineering sur Twasn't so overworked.
+Dale N. Ha field, chief of the FCC's Office of Engineering and Technology from 1998 to 2000, said the commission might have predicted the interference if its eneineering stall wasn't so overworked.

-Even if the commission couldn't have predicted the problem, some public safety officia's want it fixed by the FCC, which wield broad enforcement powa.
-But the PXC said it sees no need to a mandate any changes because Need of and public safety officials already are working toge her to resolve the issue.
+Even if the commission couldn't have predicted the problem, some public safety official; want it fixed by the FCC, which wields broad enforcement pow

+.But the PCC said it sees no need to n mandate and changes because Nextel of and public afety officials already are a working toge her to resolve the Issue the people or money to spend on a solu-tion.
+The FCC has one-tenth the number of employees of Nextel, and a \$248 mil-lion annual budget compared with Nextel's \$5.7 billion in annual revenues.

-Furning and the FCE doesn't have
+Foosaner aid the FCC doesn't have

-Duyck and his crow at Tualatin Valley Fire & Rescue's Tigard station never know if their fire engine computers will be able to relay crucial Information when they roll out on a call.
-A Nextel lower across the straat sometimes blocks signals.
-You're at the tower's mercy."
-Duyck says.
+Capt.
+Michael Duyck and his Valley Fire & station never know If their fire engine computers will be able to relay crucial information when they roll out on a call.
+A Nextel Inwer street blocks signals. tower's mercy," Duvck says.